Angiosperms MCQ Questions and Answers Pdf :

 6. In gymnosperms, the ovules are not enclosed by any ovary wall and remain exposed

-(a) only before fertilisation
+(a) only before fertilization

-(b) only after fertilisation
+(b) only after fertilization

 (c) both before and after seed discharge

-(d) both before and after fertilisation.
+(d) both before and after fertilization.

 Answer: C